Mahfuj Alam: Controversies

 Dipanjan Roy Chaudhury, an editor of the Indian newspaper The Economic Times, claimed that Alam is a former member of the Islamist fundamentalist organization Hizb ut-Tahrir based on fake social media posts.
 Alam later refuted the claim on Facebook.

+Views

 On 16 December 2024, he has showed Northeast India and parts of the Indian state of West Bengal as part of Bangladesh in an image shared on a Facebook post that was later deleted and faced a statement of protest by the Ministry of External Affairs, while declaring the need for "a new geography and system".
 Alam also claimed that the cultures of Northeast India and Bangladesh have been suppressed by "Hindu extremists" and "anti-Bengal attitude" of the upper-caste Hindus.
 Indian commentators saw it as a part of the Greater Bangladesh concept, Harshil Mehta, an editor of the Indian newsportal News18, commented that Alam's 'statement represents a direct threat to India’s sovereignty and hints at demographic changes through the persecution of Hindus.'